Walter Simonson is one of the few comic book creators from the 1970’s who is still turning out high quality work.

 WS: I could.
 But I don’t work with assistants too well (laughter).
 But I could.
 I could find a good artist and maybe that would work, but I really do enjoy doing it all myself.
 It’s kind of hard to give up.

 That’s totally understandable.
 Well, thank you for talking to us today and taking the time.
 Is there anything else you’d like to say?

-WS: Thank you to everyone who has bought and read Ragnorak.
+WS: Thank you to everyone who has bought and read Ragnarok.

 And for the rest?
-Ragnorak.
+Ragnarok.
 Go find it.

 is currently available in comic stores and via digital